Your feet do all the work, but do they get any credit? Probably not.

 More intensive than regular scrubbing.

 Women often see pedicures as part of their regular beauty routine.
-But what is a pedicure for women specifically?
+But what is a pedicure specifically for women?

-It’s basically the same treatment with some preferences that differ from men.
+It’s basically the same treatment with some preferences that differ from those of men.

 Common Features Women Choose: